henryreith/BHuman-PHP-SDK/README.md

 This repository contains a PHP SDK for the BHuman API.
 BHuman.ai is an awesome AI-based video generation platform.
 This PHP SDK simplifies the interaction with the BHuman API, providing a structured and object-oriented approach to create dynamic and personalized videos with ease.

-You can find BHuman office API docs with examples here: https://github.com/bhuman-ai/public_api
+You can find the offical BHuman API docs with examples here: https://github.com/bhuman-ai/public_api

 ## Features